lucasmouilleron/dockerManager/README.md

 Thinking
 --------
+- For the Dockerfile and/or the docker container to be able to git clone the project, an ssh key must be provided.
+One solution is to embed the key in the repository.
+The key can be then associated to a user account (or to the repository deployment keys, which is a per project configuration) on the git repository provider.
 - On tester / client machines, use /etc/hosts or GasMask or HostMan so the production domain / URL points to the Docker server
 - Websites :
 - Webapps : App environment at runtime ?